mgaynor1/nQuack/README.md

 See [Basic Example](https://mlgaynor.com/nQuack/articles/BasicExample.html) for step-by-step guidance.

+Note, we know this is limited and often you will not have samples with known ploidal level.
+Stay-tuned, we are currently working on a better model trained on 10k samples provided by over 70 collaborators.
+If you want to join the team, there is still time - reach out!

 ## More on nQuack

 Here we provided expanded tools and implementations to improve site-based heterozygosity inferences of ploidal level.